What is Value Creation Planning?

 Lead Time to Value

-Lead Time is a core agile software delivery metric which tracks an organisation’s ability to delivery software early and often.
+Lead Time is a core agile software delivery metric which tracks an organisation’s ability to deliver software early and often.
 The concept of Lead Time is borrowed from lean manufacturing.

 Lead Time refers to the overall time to deliver an increment of software from initial idea through to deployment to live – i.e. the complete end-to-end software delivery life cycle (SDLC).
 As such it is probably the first metric that the C-Suite should ask for to better understand how effectively a technology team is delivering.